Ryan-OHanlon/blog-preview-card-main/README.md

 Using my knowledge from the qr-component challenge, I had an easier time ensuring that the project would be in the middle of the webpage using the properties position, top, left, and transform.

+UPDATE: Changed body CSS to flex upon recommendation from feedback.

 ```css
 body{
     background-color: hsl(47, 88%, 63%);